Short on time? Our top pick is the Breville BDC650BSS Grind Control Coffee Maker.

 At first glance, you might think this grind and brew coffee maker has a rather high price tag.

-But in all honesty, the stainless steel body is worth every penny.
+But in all honesty, the stainless steel body is worth every cent.
 This is one of those appliances that you’ll pass down to your kids if taken proper care of.

 This model really allows you to experiment with your coffee, and it gives you 8 strength settings to choose from.
 And if you simply get tired of it, you can always switch to pre-ground mode.